 A drawback of all the methods and approaches discussed above is that they do not maintain the anatomical and cellular location of transcripts.
 Localization of RNA has been important for decades [Rebagliati et al., 1985], and was recently shown in a large screen in Drosophila melanogaster embryos to be the rule rather than the exception [L_cuyer et al., 2007].

-The most important question for mammalian pachytene piRNAs is What are they doing?
+The most important question for mammalian pachytene piRNAs is: What are they doing?
 We know that they are essential for the health of the species, as discussed in section 3.2, and piRNA-pathway mutants are sterile.
 What could these small RNAs, with complementarity to nothing but themselves, be doing?

 The cellular location of precursor piRNA transcript processing is not known.
 The most accepted hypothesis is that precursor transcripts are processed into mature piRNAs with machinery tethered to chromatoid bodies [Meikar et al., 2011, 2014] or another structure similar to Drosophila Nuage.
-Knowledge of where where mature piRNAs are generated would provide clues into larger biogenesis mechanistic details.
+Knowledge of where mature piRNAs are generated would provide clues into larger biogenesis mechanistic details.

 Identifying the location of mature piRNA processing from precursor transcripts could be achieved through development and application of techniques to visualize precursors in a dense sea of other RNA, including mature piRNAs.
 Improvements in in vitro FISH experiments allow for discrimination of isoforms resulting from alternative splicing [Lee et al., 2014b].
 Robust FISH-type experiments could be used to investigate cellular and anatomical locations of precursor transcript processing.
 The SeqZip methodology could even be used in this regard (see section 5.3.4.2).

 Beyond FISH, direct imaging of precursor transcripts could be accomplish by engineering MS2 loop sequences into piRNA-generating genes similar to experiments performed in the the Singer lab [Park et al., 2014].
 This would be assisted by the previously mentioned CRISPR/CAS9 systems.
 Mice expressing precursors containing MS2 loops could be crossed with those containing MS2 Bacteriophage capsid protein fused to GFP (MCP-GFP).
 Using this system precursors could potentially be visualized in real time or at least in real locations.
+How can you be sure that you are looking at the precursor and not at the released MS2 loops that could occur after the piRNA processing?
+Maybe you can put MS2 sites in one end (and label them with GFP) and use the analogous lambda-N system on the other end of the precursor piRNA (and label it with RFP)

 5.2.4 Precursor Sequencing